-✓ It is essential that the patient's primary care practice is informed within 24 hours of discharge from the emergency department or hospital following an asthma attack.
-Ideally this communication should be directly with a named individual responsible for asthma care within the practice.
+It is essential that the patient's primary care practice is informed within 24 hours of discharge from the emergency department or hospital following an asthma attack.
+Ideally this communication should be directly with a named individual responsible for asthma care within the practice, by means of fax or email.